whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Restricting kitty to a certain room or area will also make it easier to keep up with cleaning efforts.

+In a word: great!

 ## 23. Go for a Clutter Free Home

 ![empty room]({{ site.url }}/assets/images/cats/empty-room.jpg)

+Get rid of decorative scented candles, potpourri, and plug-in air fresheners.
+All of these are notorious for exacerbating allergy symptoms.

 ## 24. Sleeping Spots